git push --force and how to deal with it

 How to avoid such disaster in the future

 GitHub and GitLab have a feature called “protected branches.”
-Mark
+We can mark

 stable, or any other crucial branches as protected and no one will be allowed to force push into them.
-It is always possible to temporarily “unprotect” a branch if you really need to overwrite history.
+And, it’s always possible to temporarily “unprotect” a branch if you really need to overwrite history.

 --force-with-lease.
 It will halt the push operation if someone has pushed to the same branch while you were working on it (and haven’t pulled any changes).